CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Performance Evaluation

 This section evaluates the robustness of \Model{} and the baselines under three realistic noise types: \emph{phase noise}, \emph{burst-type corruption}, and \emph{packet drops}, which are previously introduced in Section~\ref{sec:introduction}.
 Complete definitions, visualizations, parameter ranges, generation procedures, and experiment details for all additional noises are provided in Appendix \ref{sec:additive-noise}.

 The NMSE of the models across different noise types are presented in Fig.~\ref{fig:performance-realistic-additional-noises-nmse} for both TDD and FDD.
-Across all noise types and levels, \Model{} consistently achieves the lowest NMSE, demonstrating the strongest robustness.
+Across all noise types and levels, \Model{} consistently achieves the lowest, or nearly the lowest, NMSE, demonstrating the strongest robustness.
 Interestingly, CNN performs well under packet drop noise, particularly at high drop probabilities, while \Model{}, which has CNN at the front end, shows the best overall robustness.
 These results support the intuition that CNN-style residual representations are effective for handling channel corruption and extracting structural features \cite{chen2024complex, zhang2017beyond}.
 Besides, the performance degradation due to packet drop noise is also more severe in TDD than in FDD, consistent with the expectation that temporal correlation is more critical in TDD.

+Additionally, PAD’s performance under TDD deserves attention.
+It shows the largest performance variation across noise intensities.
+This behavior becomes even more pronounced under burst noise and packet-drop noise, where the noise structure deviates from PAD’s underlying assumptions.
+Further discussion of the underlying mechanisms is provided in Appendix~\ref{sec:appendix-pad-safe-fallback}.

 Moreover, Fig.~\ref{fig:performance-realistic-additional-noises-nmse-model-phase-burst} compares \Model{}'s performance under phase noise and burst noise at matched SNRs.
 Despite equal SNR, the two noise types have different effects: burst noise causes greater NMSE degradation than phase noise.
 Phase noise introduces smooth, continuous perturbations that partly resemble the AWGN used in training, keeping \Model{} relatively stable.
 By contrast, burst noise is abrupt and high-energy over short windows, disrupting the temporal coherence that \Model{} relies on and leading to sharper performance losses.
-These results highlight that robustness depends not only on SNR level but also on the structure of the noise.
+These results indicate that robustness depends not only on the SNR level but also on the noise structure, affecting both model-based baselines and learning-based approaches.